sammwyy/StoryMaker/README.md

 ## StoryMaker

-Online image editor primarily designed for Instagram Stories (9:16).
+Online image editor with adaptive canvas support for multiple social media platforms.
 Compose backgrounds, text, and image elements with transforms and effects, and export the result to image formats.
 This document describes the current state and the plan to add: audio, image gallery/search, GIF support, video export with custom duration, and an audio visualizer.

 ### Current features
-- **9:16 canvas (1080×1920)**: high‑quality canvas rendering for Stories.
+- **Adaptive Canvas**: Support for multiple aspect ratios including IG Story, FB Post, Tweet, custom.
+- **Drag & Drop**: Upload images by dragging files directly onto the canvas or background area.
-- **Backgrounds**: `fit`, `stretch`, solid color, gradient, and `blur` with caching for performance.
+- **Backgrounds**: `fit`, `stretch`, solid color, gradient, `repeat` and `blur` with caching for performance.
 - **Text**: word/character wrapping, color, size, font, rotation, and outline.
 - **Images**: resize, rotate, mirror H/V, corners (square/rounded/circle/custom), brightness/contrast/blur/filters.
 - **Visual editing**: overlays to move, resize (8 handles), and rotate with a guide circle.